dhfbk/itaca-processing/annotation_guidelines/ITACA-IJCoL_annotation_guidelines.md

 Status: ongoing
 Summary: Annotation guidelines for the IJCoL evaluation set
 ---
-# ITACA-IJCoL_annotation_guidelines
+# ITACA-eval Annotation Guidelines

->[!IMPORTANT] General procedure: How to annotate.
+> [!IMPORTANT]
+> **General procedure**\
+> In the [Inception interface](https://all4ling.eurac.edu/inception/login.html) you will find **pre-annotated connectives**.
+The pre-annotation uses an extended version of the Lexicon of Italian Connectives (LICO, Feltracco et al. 2016) as the basis for string matching.
+Plain string matching is enhanced by rule-based filtering that exclude from the pre-annotated strings the strings that cannot be connectives because they have non-compatible PoS tags (e.g., _prima_ when it is an ADJ, _sia_ when it is a VERB) and dependency relations (e.g., _e_ when connects two NOUNs).
+All excluded tokens are retained in the Inception layer "02 - Connettivo problematico (Tint)".
 >
->In the Inception interface you will find **pre-annotated connectives**: some elements are pre-annotated following a string matching approach based on the 'extended' LICO (Lexicon of Italian Connectives, Feltracco et al. 2016 with some corrections and additions made by the ITACA team) + rule-based approach to already exclude from the pre-annotation some elements that are for sure not connectives based on their PoS-tags and dependency relations.
->
->1.
-On the pre-annotated connectives:
+> 1. If the connective is pre-annotated:\
->1.1 decide whether it is a connective or not following the guidelines below, by toggling the Yes/No 'Is connective' button. **Do not delete the annotation!**
+> 1.1 decide whether it is a connective or not following the guidelines, by selecting Yes/No in the 'Is connective' layer.
+All pre-annotated strings are set to 'No' by defauls. **Do not delete the pre-annotation!
+Just leave it on 'No'**.\
->1.2 decide the sense category according to the guidelines below, chose 1 category from the dropdown menu under the "sense category" layer.
+> 1.2 decide the sense category according to the guidelines.
+Choose 1 category from the dropdown menu under the "Sense category" layer.
 It is not possible for this task to choose more than 1 category.
 Please choose the one that you think it is most representative of the sense of the connective.
+For polysemic connectives, if you are undecided between the more general and the more specific sense, go for the most specific sense.\
->1.3 add comments if needed.
+> 1.3 add comments on the "Comment" layer if needed.
 >
->2.
-If the connective is not pre-annotated: annotate the connective by selecting 1(+) word and following the procedure above:
+> 2. If the connective is not pre-annotated:\
+> annotate the connective by selecting 1(+) word and follow the procedure above: Is connective: yes/no; sense category from the dropdown menu; add comment if needed.
->2.1: Is connective: yes/no.
->2.2: Sense category from the dropdown menu.
->2.3: Comment if needed.

 ## Is connective
 **Is this a connective according to Ferrari's (2021, 2024) definition?**

-Annotation layer: Is connective
+Annotation layer: Is connective\
 Type: Boolean (yes/no)

+### Definition
 We report here Ferrari's (2021) definition of connective and further specifications from the "Dizionario di linguistica del testo a uso delle scienze umane" (Ferrari, a cura di, 2024).

 From Ferrari (2021: 145-146): *Che cosa sono i connettivi?*